 Happy Labour Day!
-To celebrate hard work across the globe, our contributors give their labour-themed recommendations, touching on a wide range of jobs, from sweating it as a New York sous-chef to, uh, teaching ballroom dance at a summer camp… Really?!
+To celebrate hard work across the globe, our contributors give their labour-themed recommendations, touching on a wide range of jobs, from sweating it as a New York sous-chef to, uh, managing a city during a zombie apocalypse… Really?!

 I’ve never watched Master Chef or any of its spinoffs, which seem to reproduce faster than Tribbles.
 Still, there’s something about life in a professional kitchen that fascinates me.
 The hours are grueling; the slang is arcane; the work is fastidious and physically demanding; and the sign of a truly good day is that plates are empty and you’ve got nothing left to show for your success.
 Just the same, I consider Anthony Bourdain’s Kitchen Confidential an obvious genre classic and would recommend its litany of debauchery wholeheartedly.
 If you can, track down the audio book read by the author.
 Alternately, you could pick up Gabrielle Hamilton’s Blood, Bones and Butter for its literary merits and expert account of the path to opening a restaurant.